Saint Louis University’s graduate program in English provides multiple ways that you can get involved on campus.

 English Graduate Organization

-Each year, English graduate students elect a board of officers to act as representatives of the English graduate student community within the department and at the University level.
-EGO promotes the advancement of English graduate students as scholars, professionals and educators in organizing workshops, events and lectures on pedagogy, conferencing, publication and research.
-In addition to holding monthly board meetings open to all English graduate students throughout the academic year, EGO officers advocate graduate student welfare as representatives to the graduate committee, undergraduate committee, research committee, Department of English faculty meetings, and Saint Louis University's Graduate Student Association (GSA).
+Each year, English graduate students elect a board of officers to represent the English graduate student community within the department and in the University.
+EGO promotes the advancement of English graduate students as scholars, professionals, and educators by organizing workshops, events and lectures on pedagogy, conferencing, publication, and research.
+In addition to holding monthly board meetings open to all English graduate students throughout the academic year, EGO officers advocate for the welfare of graduate students and represent the graduate perspective on the graduate committee, undergraduate committee, research committee, Department of English faculty meetings, and Saint Louis University's Graduate Student Association (GSA).

-EGO contributes to the Department's research colloquium series, Textual Revolutions, in selecting speakers for and chairing each semester's graduate student sessions.
-The organization supports the Athenaeum, Woode-Walkers, Rhetorica, and South Asian/Postcolonial Literature reading groups; and assists with the promotion of the graduate department and the recruitment of prospective students.
-Likewise, EGO coordinates and sponsors social events, including the Welcome Picnic each fall, "Kudos" celebrations of graduate student achievements at each semester's close, and an annual graduate student humanities mixer - all to strengthen ties between graduate students, faculty and staff in the Department of English and between English graduate students and their peers in the College of Arts and Sciences.
+EGO contributes to the Department's research colloquium series, Textual Revolutions, by offering an honorarium to each semester's graduate student sessions.
+The organization supports Athenaeum, Quire, Rhetorica, Disability Studies, Old/Middle English, Contemporary American, and Postcolonial Literature reading groups; and assists with the promotion of the graduate department and the recruitment of prospective students.
+Likewise, EGO coordinates and sponsors social events, including the welcome picnic each fall and "Kudos" celebrations of graduate student achievements at each semester's close—all to strengthen ties between graduate students, faculty and staff in the Department of English and between English graduate students and their peers in the College of Arts and Sciences.